Edited in July 2021

 I also think he wanted to be a good guest and not be overtly judgy in a recorded medium.

-Tony also made the observation:
+Bourdain also made the observation:

 It’s a family thing.
 (He references his friend’s family members sitting with them in the grandstand.)
 Not everybody is enthusiastic about it.
 (His friend’s) mom, for one.
 Me, for another.
 (He refers to the so-far well-behaved yet partying crowd) very much at odds with the theater of cruelty to follow.
 Maybe if you start as a kid, you get used to it.